 “She’s beautiful!”
 Liwei was unable to tear his eyes from her.
 The tiny woman was perfectly proportioned, but only eight centimeters long, roughly.
 She had shapely legs, slender arms, tiny little apple-breasts, and glossy black hair that ran nearly the length of her body.
 She rested in a molded plastic seat, awake and alert: her minuscule eyes, plain and profound in black-on-cream, blinked adorably up at the Chinese trader.
 His callused hand hovered over the box.
 “Can I touch her?”

 In one swift gesture, Young-A took up a dull restaurant knife and rapped Liwei sharply across the knuckles with the flat of it.
-The Chinese looked at him with resentment, and he was shocked to see an intense fire in the young man’s gaze that had never even hinted at its presence, at any point in the past.
+The Chinese looked at him with resentment, and he was shocked to see an intense fire in the young man’s normally dull gaze.
 Liwei’s dark brown eyes drifted to his friend.

 “I think she will command the top dollar, as the Americans say,” Hyong-Kim murmured.
 Liwei knew he’d given too much away, no cards left up his sleeve, so he had to agree.